ananthb/jughead/README.md

 pygmentscodefencesguesssyntax = true

 [params]
+# Add a logo to your site by placing an image in the assets directory
+# and setting the path here.
+Preferably a square png image.
+logo = "images/logo.png"
 # Choose a colour scheme from one of the Pico CSS colurs.
 colourScheme = "blue"
 # Add a subtitle on the home page.